Brian Connolly: Career

-Sweet (1968–1979)
+The Sweet

+Connolly replaced singer Ian Gillan (later of Deep Purple fame) in a band called Wainwright's Gentlemen, which included drummer Mick Tucker.

-Tucker and Connolly left Wainwright's Gentlemen in late 1967 and recruited guitarist Frank Torpey, and bassist Steve Priest, naming their new band The Sweetshop.
-On the eve of releasing their debut single, Slow Motion, in July 1968, the band shortened their name to The Sweet.
+Tucker and Connolly left Wainwright's Gentlemen in late 1967 and recruited guitarist Frank Torpey, and bassist Steve Priest, naming their new band the Sweetshop.
+On the eve of releasing their debut single, Slow Motion, in July 1968, the band shortened their name to the Sweet.
 They recorded a further three unsuccessful singles; Andy Scott joined the line-up in late 1970, just before the release of their first hit single "Funny, Funny."
 After this, Connolly was propelled into the limelight, with many appearances on Top of the Pops, with the other members of the Sweet.

 In 1974, Connolly was badly beaten after leaving a nightclub in Staines where he received several kicks to his throat resulting in his being unable to sing for some time and permanently losing some of his previously wide vocal range.
 This incident also meant the band missed out on supporting The Who at Charlton Athletic Football Ground.
 Several songs on the Sweet Fanny Adams album had to be sung by other members of the band.

-As time progressed issues between Connolly and other members of Sweet developed and he would find the band excluding him from decisions.
+As time progressed, issues between Connolly and other members of Sweet developed and he would find the band excluding him from decisions.
 Connolly developed a significant problem with alcoholism in the mid-1970s.
 During 1977, when no tours were undertaken and two of Sweet's most successful albums were recorded, the power struggle within the band became even more apparent.
 Connolly's chronic alcohol abuse further compromised his role with the band as his voice began showing the impact in recordings and on stage during Sweet's 1978 US tour.
 He played his last British show with the classic Sweet line-up at Hammersmith Odeon, London on 24 February 1978.
 His final live performance with the band was in July 1978 in Florida, US, when they supported Alice Cooper.
-His departure was not made public until March 1979.
+His departure was on 23 February 1979, but was not made public until March 1979.

 After Sweet (1979–1983)

-After news of his leaving Sweet broke, Connolly was interviewed by the German music magazine Bravo, in which he said he was taking time off to be with his family, and considering a new musical direction (countrified rock).
-By mid- to late 1979 he had recorded several new tracks at Chipping Norton Recording Studios, in Oxfordshire, with the assistance of friend and producer Mick Angus.
-The following year one of the tracks, "Take Away The Music", was re-recorded at the Marquee Studios, London with then Polydor producer Pip Williams.

-On 22 June 1979, Connolly made his first major appearance since leaving the Sweet, at the Bravo Super Disco '79 at the Olympiahalle, Munich.
-Ten thousand people heard Connolly perform a preview of first solo Polydor single: "Take Away The Music".
-The single was issued in 1980 by Polydor, and was included on the 1980 Polydor Germany High Life compilation album.